commercelayer/dato-plugin/README.md

 ## Usage

-To use the plugin you need to add a single-line text field to you model in DatoCMS and select _Commerce Layer SKU_ from the dropdown menu in the _Presentation tab_:
+To use the plugin you need to add a single-line text field to your model in DatoCMS and select _Commerce Layer SKU_ from the dropdown menu in the _Presentation_ tab:

 ![Field type](docs/field-type.png)
 ![Field settings](docs/field-settings.jpg)